Rick Scott agenda push baffles GOP - NewsBreak

 “I’ll be the majority leader.
 I’ll decide in consultation with my members what to put on the floor,” he said.

-It was an awkward moment as McConnell made his comments after the weekly Tuesday GOP conference lunch, a press conference that is usually attended by his entire leadership team, including Scott, who heads the Senate GOP campaign arm.
+It was an awkward moment, as McConnell made his comments after the weekly Tuesday GOP conference lunch, a press conference that is usually attended by his entire leadership team, including Scott.

 Scott, however, walked away from the microphones before McConnell had a chance to comment on his plan — a maneuver that prompted chuckling among the reporters in the press scrum.